combine-org/combine-org.github.io/content/authors/COMBINE-2025/_index.md

 - Metadata description and model annotation in COMBINE standard formats
 - Implementation of COMBINE standards in tools, databases and other resources
 - Integrated model and data management for systems and synthetic biology
-- Standardization of Artificial Intelligence approaches in biological modelling
+- Standardization and use of Artificial Intelligence approaches in biological modelling
-- Emerging standardization needs and multicellular and microbial community modeling
+- Emerging standardization needs in multi-scale, multicellular and microbial community modeling
 - Community aspects of COMBINE

 # Organizational groups that you belong to (for People widget)